-Regulatory Compliance Remuneration shall be set in compliance with local and business-specific regulatory requirements Market Alignment Remuneration shall be set in line with effective business-specific market practices and market data shall be considered for all remuneration decisions Pay Mix • Fixed and variable remuneration shall be balanced so that the fixed one is sufficient to guarantee adequate flexibility in variable component payment to be set in line with market practices Сар A maximum limit is defined for all the variable payable compensations at Legal Entity and/or Business Unit level Performance Assessment Variable component payment1 takes into account a combination of the assessment of performance at individual, Legal Entity and/or Business Unit level, using financial2 and non-financial (including sustainability) criteria according to the relevance of the role
+Regulatory Compliance Remuneration shall be set in compliance with local and business-specific regulatory requirements Market Alignment • Remuneration shall be set in line with effective business-specific market practices and market data shall be considered for all remuneration decisions Pay-Mix • Fixed and variable remuneration shall be balanced so that the fixed one is sufficient to guarantee adequate flexibility in variable component payment to be set in line with market practices Сар A maximum limit is defined for all the variable payable compensations at Legal Entity and/or Business Unit level Performance Assessment Variable component payment1 takes into account a combination of the assessment of performance at individual, Legal Entity and/or Business Unit level, using financial2 and non-financial (including sustainability) criteria according to the relevance of the role

-57 The perimeter of the Group Material Risk Takers includes, in addition to the Relevant Personnel of Assicurazioni Generali, other individuals operating within other Group Companies (the socalled Risk Relevant Roles) identified on the basis of the significant impact on the Group's risk profile (according to specific criteria set forth in the GRIP), and the Relevant Key Control Functions.

-58 Specifically, the Group also pays particular attention to the governance processes of other positions, even if not directly identified as Group Material Risk Takers because they are not responsible for significant risks at Group level (as identified according to qualitative and quantitative criteria specified within the GRIP itself).
-Therefore, also all members of the Global Leadership Group (GLG) fall within the broader so-called target population of the Group Remuneration Internal Policy as well as other business roles with a relevant impact on other business strategy implementation (including Asset Management) and other individuals with a ratio between variable and fixed remuneration equivalent to that of staff included in the target population (so-called "Remuneration Relevant Roles").
+57. The perimeter of the Group Material Risk Takers includes, in addition to the Relevant Personnel of Assicurazioni Generali, other individuals operating within other Group Companies (the so-called Risk Relevant Roles) identified on the basis of the significant impact on the Group's risk profile (according to specific criteria set forth in the GRIP), and the Relevant Key Control Functions.
+58. Specifically, the Group also pays particular attention to the governance processes of other positions, even if not directly identified as Group Revel (as identified according to qualitative and quantitative criteria specified within the GRIP.
+Also all members of the Global Leadership Group (GLG) fall within the broader so-called target population of the Group Remuneration Internal Policy as well as other business roles with a relevant impact on other business strategy implementation (including Asset Management) and other individuals with a ratio between variable and fixed remuneration equivalent to that of staff included in the target population (so-called "Remuneration Relevant Roles").